appbaseio/Docs/src/v3.0/search/use-cases.md

  - has brand "Apple" AND "Samsung".

+Case 4) Multiple properties, _"Give me all the users which.."_

+ - has brand first name "John" OR last name "John"

 Let's take a very complex case,

 Case 3) _"Give me all the products which.."_